 I feel like this sort of thing..I need to do it now whereas puppetry I can do it when I’m 60.

 C: Well you’re still, in the sense of creating scenes, you’re still doing that.

 J: Well yeah, we are very much control freaks in everything we do.
 Like I design the album covers and merch and the videos, we direct ourselves.
 We annoy the directors that work with us.

 He laughs and finally makes direct eye contact.
-You can tell that Jacob is a very shy man, and for him to start appearing comfortable meant a lot for both my sister and I. We continue killing the champagne and dive into more questions.
+You can tell that Jacob is a very shy man, and for him to start appearing comfortable meant a lot to both my sister and I. We continue killing the champagne and dive into more questions.

 C: So you both [Jonny and him] direct and have the same control on everything?

 J: Well yeah, we have been very close since little kids and met since we had a shared interest in music.
 We’re both from the middle of nowhere in the Midwest, kind of surrounded by farms, and we were both listening to, like, Pet Shop Boys in the mid ‘90s when all of our friends were obsessed with Nirvana.

 M: Do you both discuss how you discovered that music organically?